Junior Tupou

-Junior Tupou (born 29 July 2002) is a professional rugby league footballer who plays as a er for the Wests Tigers in the NRL.
+Junior Tupou (born 29 July 2002) is a professional rugby league footballer who plays as a er for the Sydney Roosters in the National Rugby League (NRL).
+He previously played for the Dolphins and the Wests Tigers.

 Background

 Tupou was born in New Zealand and raised in Canberra, playing both codes of rugby football.
+He attended St. Edmund's College, where he represented the school's 1st XV rugby union team at the age of fifteen.

 Career

-2022
+Wests Tigers (2022-24)

 Tupou made his debut in Round 10 of the 2022 NRL season (Magic Round) for the Tigers against the North Queensland Cowboys, scoring a try in the 13th minute.